 The points to be considered in the packaging process are:

-Drying should be done using air guns or drying cabinets.
+✱Drying should be done using an air gun or drying cabinets.

-✱ Joints of instruments that do not work on their joints should be lubricated with water-soluble oils.
+✱The joints of tools with inoperable joints should be lubricated with water-soluble oils.

-✱Tools with wear, corrosion, deformation, or other damage should be taken out of use.
+✱Tools showing signs of wear, corrosion, deformation or other damage must be taken out of service.

-Wovens packaging materials are not suitable for sterilization purposes as they do not have sufficient barrier properties.
-Standardized special fabrics with barrier properties can be washed for a predetermined number of times.
+Woven packing materials are not suitable for use as packing material for sterilisation purposes because they do not have sufficient barrier properties of the appropriate standard.
+Standardised special fabrics with barrier properties can be used by washing a predetermined number of times.

-It should create an effective barrier to protect the medical material to be sterilized from contamination.
+✱It must form an effective barrier to protect the medical material to be sterilised from contamination.